shangchen0531/Hello-World/README.md

 # Hello World

 <font style="font-family: serif" size="5">This is my final exam assignment of sophomore year.
-Though they are semi-finished, they are my child. ^_^</font>
+Though they are semi-finished, they are my children. ^_^</font>

 Use MySQL RDBMS.